opentracing/opentracing.io/content/guides/python/quickstart.md

     return config.initialize_tracer()
 ```

-You can copy the above text and paste it into iPython's interactive shell with a `%paste`.
+You can copy the above text and paste it into iPython's interactive shell by using the `%paste` command.

 Next, we initialize this tracer, by creating sending the name of our new service to trace: